PawseySC/singularity-containers/_episodes/06-build-intro.md

 The def file specification has a number of other interesting features, to know more about them you can visit the [Sylabs docs on def files](https://sylabs.io/guides/3.3/user-guide/definition_files.html).

-In one of the following episodes we'll see how to use `%startscript` to configure the behaviour of containers running in background.
+In the episode on GUI applications we'll see how to use `%startscript` to configure the behaviour of containers running in background.

 If you are in a development phase, where you don't know yet what you will include in your final container image, you can start with a *sandbox* image.
 This is a special type of image designed for development purposes, consisting not of a single file, but instead of a directory.
 To create one, run something like: